RaynaVarma16/Project2-Pandas/README.md

 Females: 65
 Males: 905

 Out of all the Nobel Peace Prize winners since 1901, there have been 65 females and 905 males.
-Our bar chart shows the distribution of males and females who habe won Nobel Peace Prizes.
+Our bar chart shows the distribution of males and females who have won Nobel Peace Prizes.

 Which category had the most Nobel Prize winners in it?
 Category Counts: